How to conduct the motor swap test

 4. Turn on only the control box to which the "bad" motor is connected.

 5. Run SMC in Sine mode for 1 minute.
+Before each test run, check the default values for SMC according to section 5.3 of the user manual.

 Was this article helpful?